-Change in derivative financial instruments previously reported under changes in other receivables
+^{} Change in derivative financial instruments previously reported under changes in other receivables (The accompanying notes are an integral part of the consolidated financial statements.)

 A. General disclosures

 A.1 Company information

 CompuGroup Medical SE & Co.
 KGaA (hereinafter also referred to as "the company" or "CGM") is a partnership limited by shares (Kommanditgesellschaft auf Aktien, KGaA) registered in Germany in the commercial register of the Local Court of Koblenz under HRB no. 27430.
 The domicile of the company is Maria Trost 21, 56070 Koblenz, Germany.
 The company is the parent company for these consolidated financial statements and prepares the consolidated financial statements for the smallest consolidated group.
 The company and its subsidiaries are also included in the consolidated financial statements of GT1 Vermögensverwaltung GmbH, which prepares the consolidated financial statements for the largest group of companies.